braindrizzlestudio/BDGradientNode/README.md

 ## Coming Updates

+Version 1.1 will be release in April, 2015.
+It will include the ability to change colors and locations on the fly, without initializing a new BDGradientNode.
+The only limitation, then, will be that you can't change the number of colors/locations without reinitializing.

 We have plans for version 2.0; it will be released later in 2015.
 The biggest change will be switching from the linear interpolation of GLSL mix() to something a bit fancier, as long as it's performant.
-We might also include the ability to swap colors and locations on the fly by passing new arrays.
-(Though not the number of each--that would require recompilation.)
 We hope to receive suggestions from you, too!

 ## Contact Us!